December 19, 2013

 WHAT ABOUT GUY FAWKES?
 Learn about this popular British tradition

-They do these things because they're remembering when the King of England, James l, and the Houses of Parliament were nearly blown up with gunpowder
+these things because they're remembering when the King of England, James l, and

 TEACHERS: here is a video to introduce the topic in both the English classes and those of Social Science in English: